-c) Compensation of key management personnel
+b) Compensation of key management personnel

 The Company's key management personnel have authority and responsibility for overseeing, planning, directing and controlling the activities of the Company and consist of the Company's Board of Directors and the Company's Executive Leadership Team.
-The Executive Leadership Team consists of the CEO and President, CFO, Executive Assistant and Chief Technical Officer.
+The Executive Leadership Team consists of the President, CEO, CFO, and Executive Assistant.